Hearst-DD/alexa-horoscope-workshop/README.md

 2. Add any required strings in `lambda/custom/strings/en-us.js`
 3. Run your skill locally (following the instructions above) and make sure it responds correctly using the Test tab in the Alexa Developer Console
 ### Add Visuals to the HoroscopeForSign Response
+1. In the Alexa Developer console, Navigate to the `Interfaces` section.
+Enable `Display Interface`
-1. In the strings file `lambda/custom/strings/en-us.js`, add display data to the HoroscopeForSign strings (https://github.com/Hearst-DD/ask-toolkit/blob/master/README.md#objects)
+2. In the strings file `lambda/custom/strings/en-us.js`, add display data to the HoroscopeForSign strings (https://github.com/Hearst-DD/ask-toolkit/blob/master/README.md#objects)
-2. Run your skill and test that the visuals show up as desired using the Test tab in the Alexa Developer Console.
+3. Run your skill and test that the visuals show up as desired using the Test tab in the Alexa Developer Console.

 ## Helpful links
 * [Custom skill documentation](https://developer.amazon.com/docs/custom-skills/understanding-custom-skills.html)